 * * *

-Favorite moment in H.S. competition: "Winning NAPHA four years in a row and winning CISAA three years in a row."
+Favorite moment in H.S. competition: "Winning a second Section VI championship in a row."

-Pro/college athlete I look up to: Henrik Lundqvist.
+Pro/college athlete I look up to: Patrice Bergeron.

-I wouldn't be Prep Talk Player of the Year without ...
-"Thank you to my parents, sisters, friends and coaches.
-I appreciate all the help along the way."
+I wouldn't be Prep Talk Player of the Year without ... "my dad, my brother, my mom and coach LeGoff."

-When I'm not playing or practicing my sport, I'm ... "hanging with my family and friends."
+When I'm not playing or practicing my sport, I'm ... "watching Netflix and eating."

 * * *

-The second annual Prep Talk Awards, presented by UBMD Orthopaedics and Sports Medicine and sponsored by Valu Home Centers, is our version of Oscar Night for WNY high school sports.
+What: The second annual Prep Talk Awards, presented by UBMD Orthopaedics and Sports Medicine and sponsored by Valu Home Centers -- our version of Oscar Night for WNY high school sports.